oracle-devrel/netsuite.devo.build/tutorials/sdn-tutorials/suiteql.md

 });
 ```

-## **Converting an Existing Query to SuiteQL**<a name="converting"></a>
+## **Converting an Existing Query to SuiteQL**

-Instead of needing to rebuild and old query from scratch to utilize SuiteQL, the <code>N/query</code> module allows you to convert query objects to SuiteQL queries.
-If you have a <code>query.Query</code> object in your script (one that you created using <code>query.create(options)</code> or loaded using <code>query.load(options)</code>), the <code>Query.toSuiteQL()</code> method converts a <code>query.Query</code> object to a <code>query.SuiteQL</code> object.
-The resulting <code>query.SuiteQL</code> object represents the same query as the original <code>query.Query</code> object and, when run, returns the same query results.
-Additionally, you can extract the SQL string from the <code>query.SuiteQL</code> object and modify it if required.
+Instead of needing to rebuild and old query from scratch to utilize SuiteQL, the `N/query` module allows you to convert query objects to SuiteQL queries.
+If you have a `query.Query` object in your script (one that you created using `query.create(options)` or loaded using `query.load(options)`), the `Query.toSuiteQL()` method converts a `query.Query` object to a `query.SuiteQL` object.
+The resulting `query.SuiteQL` object represents the same query as the original `query.Query` object and, when run, returns the same query results.
+Additionally, you can extract the SQL string from the `query.SuiteQL` object and modify it if required.

-A <code>query.SuiteQL</code> object includes the following properties:
+A `query.SuiteQL` object includes the following properties:

 * **SuiteQL.columns** — The result columns to be returned from the query.
-This property is an array of <code>query.Column</code> objects.
-The value of this property is the same as the value of the <code>Query.columns</code> property in the original <code>query.Query</code> object.
+This property is an array of `query.Column` objects.
+The value of this property is the same as the value of the `Query.columns` property in the original `query.Query` object.
 * **SuiteQL.params** — The parameters for the query.
 In SuiteQL, query conditions are represented using the WHERE clause and a set of parameters.
 * **SuiteQL.query** — The string representation of the SuiteQL query.
 This string can contain SQL clauses, record or table names, field names, operators, and more.
-Once you have converted the <code>query.Query</code>, you can now arbitrarily modify the string and create a new query.
+Once you have converted the `query.Query`, you can now arbitrarily modify the string and create a new query.
 * **SuiteQL.type** — The type of the query.
-This property uses values from the <code>query.Type</code> enum.
-The value of this property is the same as the value of the <code>Query.type</code> property in the original <code>query.Query</code> object.
+This property uses values from the `query.Type` enum.
+The value of this property is the same as the value of the `Query.type` property in the original `query.Query` object.

 To run the SuiteQL query, use one of the following methods:

-Use <code>SuiteQL.run()</code> to run the query as a non-paged query.
-This method returns the results as a <code>query.ResultSet</code> object.
+Use `SuiteQL.run()` to run the query as a non-paged query.
+This method returns the results as a `query.ResultSet` object.

-Use <code>SuiteQL.runPaged(options)</code> to run the query as a paged query.
-This method returns the results as a <code>query.PagedData</code> object.
+Use `SuiteQL.runPaged(options)` to run the query as a paged query.
+This method returns the results as a `query.PagedData` object.
 The default page size is 50 results per page.
 The minimum page size is 5 results per page, and the maximum page size is 1000 results per page.

 e.g.